addianto/learn-head-first-android/README.md

 in a menu item in the resource file must be prefixed with `app:` and `app` namespace must be included
     - Otherwise, `showAsAction` must be prefixed with `android:`

+### Chapter 13: Services

+- A **started service** can run in the background indefinitely, even when the activity that started it is destroyed.
+- A **bound service** is bound to another component such as an activity.
+It runs as long as components are bound to it.
+- The **Service** class is the base class for creating services.
+It provides you with basic service functionality, and you will usually extend this class if you want to create a bound service.
+- The **IntentService** class is a subclass of **Service** that is designed to handle intents.
+You'll usually extends this class if you want to create a started service.